thegajan/werk/README.md

 # werk
 A Time Productivity App.
-# Not complete, iPhone app is LOOKS LIKE DOGS SHIT MIXED WITH CAT PUSSYS AND ARMADILLO PENI
+# Not complete, WEB APP LOOKS LIKE IT WAS DESIGNED BY SAMEER